Eel Pie Island: Associated places

-The Eel Pie Studios, also known as the Oceanic Studios, occupies The Boathouse, Twickenham on the mainland nearby.
+The Eel Pie Studios, also known as the Oceanic Studios, occupies The Boathouse, Twickenham on the mainland about a mile to the north.
 When owned by Pete Townshend it was adapted and used for international top 100-charting pop and rock recordings.
 Townshend's publishing company, Eel Pie Publishing, is also named after the ait.

 The Eel Pie pub-restaurant in Church Street, Twickenham is named after the former hotel on the island.

-The consumer electronics accessory company Tech21 had its headquarters on the island until July 2020.

 Image gallery

 Despite its small size, Eel Pie Island has a wide variety of building styles.